y00ga-sec/PSisolation/README.md

 https://github.com/user-attachments/assets/a647de1e-9314-4d73-886c-ba8f4cbb7356

 ------
-# But what if the target machine does not use Windows Defende Firewall ?
+# But what if the target machine does not use Windows Defender Firewall ?

 Well the script got you covered !
 Logic is the following :